-- 1/4 cup to 1/2 cup ice cubes (use crushed or smash large cubes into smaller chunks)
+- 1/4 to 1/2 cup ice cubes (use crushed or smash large cubes into smaller chunks)

-- 1 1/2 ounces white rum
+- 1 1/2 ounces white rum (1 standard shot)

-- 3/4 ounce Kahlua (or other coffee-flavored liqueur)
+- 3/4 ounce Kahlúa (1/2 shot, or other coffee-flavored liqueur)

 - 3/4 ounce banana-flavored liqueur (1/2 shot, such as Bols or Giffard)

 - 1 ounce/2 tablespoons light cream

-- 1 ounce whole milk
+- 1 ounce/2 tablespoons whole milk

 - 1 ripe banana

-- Garnish: unpeeled banana slice and maraschino cherry
+- Garnish: unpeeled banana slice, maraschino cherry

 Cut a slit halfway through a banana wheel and hang it on the rim of the glass.
 Top with a maraschino cherry if desired.

-Serve and enjoy!
+Serve immediately and enjoy.

-Feel free to substitute 1/4 cup of half-and-half for the cream and milk.
+- Feel free to substitute 1/4 cup of half-and-half for the cream and milk.
 For a truly decadent treat, substitute 1/4 cup of softened vanilla ice cream.

-Serve the drink chilled, but not blended, by mixing the ingredients in a cocktail shaker or tall glass filled with ice, shaking vigorously, then straining it into a glass.
+- Serve the drink chilled but not blended by mixing the ingredients in a cocktail shaker or tall glass filled with ice, shaking vigorously, then straining it into a glass.

-Substitute an aged dark rum for a more complex flavor or coconut rum for a different take on the classic.
+- Substitute an aged dark rum for a more complex flavor or coconut rum for a different take on the classic.

-At parties, serve a non-alcoholic version of the dirty banana for the kiddos by omitting the booze, increasing the cream and milk to 1/4 cup of each, and adding 2 tablespoons of chocolate syrup and 1 tablespoon of honey.
+- At parties, serve a nonalcoholic version of the dirty banana for the kiddos by omitting the booze, increasing the cream and milk to 1/4 cup of each, and adding 2 tablespoons of chocolate syrup and 1 tablespoon of honey.